Who are you?

 Why do you write him these letters about Judaism and Israel?

-I think he’s been asking himself that question for about ten years now. 😛 The answer is that I have been very enthusiastic about my Judaism since I was a young teen, but I am always surrounded by other Jews who know just as much as I do.
+I think he’s been asking himself that question for about eleven years now. 😛 The answer is that I have been very enthusiastic about my Judaism since I was a young teen, but I am always surrounded by other Jews who know just as much as I do.
 He was the first person I had known who didn’t know, and expressed interest.
 So I started trying to explain things to him, and it was so much fun, I just couldn’t stop!

 But for the record–this is not all we talk about. 😛 We are good friends and have a personal correspondence, too.